-The College’s Standard of Practice sets out two types of dental CT scanners, based on the size of the image or “field of view” generated:
+The Standard sets out two types of dental CT scanners, based on the size of the image or “field of view” generated and therefore there are two types of facility permits:

-- DA-SCANNER – dentoalveolar CT scanner with a field of view of 8 centimetres or less.
+- Dentoalveolar CT scanner with a field of view of 8 centimetres or less.

-- CF-SCANNER – craniofacial CT scanner with a field of view of over 8 centimetres.
+- Craniofacial CT scanner with a field of view of over 8 centimetres.

 For dentoalveolar scans, dentists must complete a course of at least two days duration that is: